Azadî: History

 According to Robert Olson, Azadî has established sections in the cities of Erzurum, Dersim, Diyarbakir, Siirt, Istanbul, Bitlis, Kars, Hınıs, Erzincan, Muş, Van, Malazgirt, and Harput and several Kurdish notables and tribe leaders were the heads of the sections.
 According to Robert Olson, the British intelligence reported that by 1924 Seyyit Abdulkadir was the registered as the head of office in Istanbul.
 At its beginning there were mainly Kurdish notables and former officers of the Hamidye cavalry amongst its members.
 It appointed several of its members to establish ties with diplomats from the British Empire, attempting to secure their support.
 They also attempted to gain the support of the former Sultan Mehmed VI.
-During its first General Congress in 1924, in which several commanders from the Hamidye cavalry and also Sheikh Said took part, it was decided that the Kurds should revolt against the Turks.
+During its first General Congress in 1924, in which several commanders from the Hamidye cavalry and also Sheikh Said took part, it was decided that the Kurds should revolt against the newly established secular Kemalist Turkish Republic.

-The Azadî was a leading force involved the Beytüssebab mutiny in September 1924 and also in the organization of the Sheikh Said rebellion in 1925.
-After many members from the Azadî were arrested following the failed revolt in Beytüssebab, the movement has chosen Sheikh Said as its leader.
-The rebellion failed, following which the Kurds assembled around the Xoybun, who was involved in the Ararat rebellion from1927–1930.
+The Azadî was a leading force involved the Beytüşşebab mutiny in September 1924 and also in the organization of the Sheikh Said rebellion in 1925.
+After many members from the Azadî were arrested following the failed revolt in Beytüşşebab, the movement has chosen Sheikh Said as its leader.
+The rebellion failed, following which the Kurds assembled around the Xoybûn, who was involved in the Ararat rebellion from 1927–1930.